Stefan Siegel

-Stefan Siegel is the founder of Not Just a Label, an online platform for emerging voices in fashion.
+Stefan Siegel (born 1978) is the founder of Not Just a Label, an online platform for emerging voices in fashion.

 Early life and education

-Siegel was born in the German speaking province of South Tyrol in northern Italy.
+Siegel was born in 1978 in the German speaking province of South Tyrol in northern Italy.

 Following his high school career at the Francesco Morosini Naval School, he moved to Vienna and received his MA in International Business Administration and Economics from Vienna University of Economics and Business in 2004.

 Career

 Siegel worked as a fashion model for brands including Prada, Gucci, BMW, K-Swiss and Calvin Klein.
 After graduation he worked in finance for firms such as Ernst & Young and private bank Sal.
 Oppenheim in Zurich, Switzerland.

 In 2017, Siegel joined the Merrill Lynch Investment Banking Group as a Senior Analyst in London and New York, specialising in the Consumer & Retail sector and advising publicly listed fashion powerhouses.

 Stefan used his experience to launch Not Just a Label.
 Siegel has spoken at over 100 leading conferences such as the Condé Nast Luxury Conference in 2017 and 2018.
 Siegel appeared on the BBC, Arte Euromaxx and Bloomberg TV, and is a guest lecturer at universities such as Parsons, London College of Fashion and Central Saint Martins.
 In 2012, he gave a TED talk based on the theme "The World in the Next Ten Years" at United World College of the Atlantic.
 Furthermore, he works with agencies such as the European Union, East London Tech City and The British Council, and acted as an advisor to cities of New York, Los Angeles and Dubai.